FAQs for Graduate Research Students

 We also don’t know the likely longevity of the COVID-19 crisis, so project and individual priorities may change in the coming months.
 If your circumstances and support needs change or if your immediate needs are not addressed amongst these FAQs then please don’t hesitate to get in touch via firstname.lastname@example.org.
 We will do everything we can to assist in what we know is a challenging environment.

 Working from home - Technology and resources

-I don’t have access to a computer, internet, or printing facilities at home – am I expected to keep working?
+I don’t have access to a computer, internet, printing facilities, or the right software at home – am I expected to keep working?

-Information services have recently launched a new tool called MyApps which provides a La Trobe virtual desktop that allows you to login from a personal computer and access software and systems as if you are using a La Trobe machine.
+If you need to access La Trobe University software, you can use ICT’s MyApps service, which provides a La Trobe virtual desktop that allows you to login from a personal computer and access software and systems as if you are using a La Trobe machine.
 Information on how to access this service is available on the MyApps Virtual Desktop page on the University website.